 Step 4: Update the Environment Variables

-- We will need to update our system’s Environment variables with the bin path of our installed JDK, to run the Java programs because while executing the programs, the command prompt will look for the complete JDK bin path.
+- We will need to update our system’s Environment variables with our installed JDK bin path to run the Java programs because while executing the programs, the command prompt will look for the complete JDK bin path.

 - The PATH variable in our system provides the exact location of executables that will be used for running Java programs, such as javac and java.
 The CLASSPATH variable provides us with the library files location.

-- If we do not set the PATH variable, then we will be specifying the full path to the JDK bin, every time we run a program.
+- If we do not set the PATH variable, we will specify the full path to the JDK bin every time we run a program.

 For example: C:\> “C:\Program Files\Java\jdk-11.0\bin\javac” TestClass.java